Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 This command returns detailed configuration info useful for debugging or verification.

 ## Go further

+Check out our dedicated Discord channel: <https://discord.gg/ovhcloud>.
+Ask questions, share feedback, and interact directly with the team behind our storage and backup services.

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.